 Although spin class is a great workout for cardiovascular health and lower body strengthening, there are some limitations.
 Stretching is recommended such as a yoga class, or incorporation of balance and strength skills for a well-rounded routine in addition to a spin workout regimen.
 Should an injury occur during workout, schedule an appointment at a nearby Athletico location so we can help you heal.

-If you suspect an injury from a workout, find your closest Athletico for a complimentary injury screen.
+If you suspect an injury from a workout, find your closest Athletico for a free assessment.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.